osuAkatsuki/bancho.py/README.md

 Clan Management
 ------

+!clan help: Show information of all documented clan commands the player can access.
 !clan create: Create a clan with a given tag & name.
 !clan disband: Disband a clan (admins may disband others clans).
 !clan info: Lookup information of a clan by tag.